ontodev/robot/docs/report.md

   --output my-report.tsv
 ```

-Please note that this will only work with ontologies in RDF/XML (`.owl` or `.rdf`) or TTL syntax (`.ttl`).
-Attempting to load an ontology in a different syntax will result in a [Syntax Error](#syntax-error).
+Please note that this will only work with ontologies in RDF/XML or Turtle syntax, and not with Manchester Syntax.
+Attempting to load an ontology in a different syntax will result in a [Syntax Error](errors#syntax-error).
 ROBOT will create a directory to store the ontology as a dataset, which defaults to `.tdb`.
 You can change the location of the TDB directory by using `--tdb-directory <directory>`.

 Once the report is complete, ROBOT will remove the TDB directory.
-You can include `--keep-tdb-mappings true` to prevent ROBOT from removing the TDB directory (which may be beneficial if you want to reuse it with [query](/query#executing-on-disk)).
+You can include `--keep-tdb-mappings true` to prevent ROBOT from removing the TDB directory (which may be beneficial if you want to reuse it with [query](query#executing-on-disk)).
 This will greatly reduce the execution time of subsequent TDB-based operations on the ontology.

-The `--labels` option cannot be used with TDB, as the ontology is never loaded as an OWL API object.

 ## Limiting Results